-Only as I tried to check-in online 72 hours before supposed departure, I realized to my biggest surprise that there was no flight to check in.
+Only as I tried to check in online 72 hours before the supposed departure, I realized to my biggest surprise that there was no flight to check-in.

 Panic-stricken, I called the airline.
 After an eternity on hold, listening to some whipping rock music, a very relaxed dude re-booked me to Milan.
 That’s actually almost 600 kilometers from Rome.

 By the way, for hysteric callers like me, they really should change this energetic muzak to something more soothing.

 You rather might wanna put on some Enya, guys.

 Fortunately, after a couple of stays, Milan is quite familiar to me.
 Hence, I didn’t lose time.
 Right after I landed, I took the coach to the central station.
 There I bought a train ticket from a machine literally minutes before the departure, paid an exorbitant fare for the last-minute purchase, raced to the platform like a madwoman, and hopped on a train to Rome.

 Nothing Has Changed